zanozik/cdnjs/README.md

 The package provides custom helper function:
 * `cdnjs()`

-Use an array as a function variable, eg. `cdnjs(['asset1', 'asset2', 'asset3'])`, when you want to output HTML assets in you blade template.
+Use an array as a function variable, eg. `cdnjs(['asset1', 'asset2', 'asset3'])`, when you want to get HTML assets.
+NOTE: you have to use unescaped Blade tags `{!! cdnjs() !!}` in your templates.

-Use a string as a function variable, eg. `cdnjs('asset4')`, when you want to output only URL of defined asset.
+Use a string as a function variable, eg. `cdnjs('asset4')`, when you want to get only URL of defined asset.

 ### Blade templates (DEPRECIATED)